playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 ---
 {
   title: "Dynamic HTML",
   description: "One of the primary advantages of using a framework is the ability to quickly generate dynamic HTML from JavaScript logic.
 Let's walk through some examples.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 3,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---